Islam and Jainism: Animal rights and food

 The non-violence doctrine of Jainism has encouraged a strict vegetarian Jain culture.
 Islam teaches that meat is a gift of God, such as in verses 6:141-142 of the Quran.

-Muslims are generally non-vegetarians, and only consume halal meat.
+Muslims are allowed to be vegetarian.
+Most Muslims only consume halal meat.
 They strictly avoid consuming pork and alcohol.
 Jains oppose any slaughter of animals.
-Muslims ritually perform large scale slaughter of animals for meat, such as on the festival of Eid al-Adha.
+Muslims ritually perform large scale slaughter of animals for meat, such as on the festival of Eid al-Adha but also forbid harming of any animal whatsoever.

 Judgement day versus cyclic rebirth

 Islamic scriptures reject any idea of reincarnation of human beings or God.
 It teaches a linear concept of life, wherein a human being has only one life and upon death is judged by God, then rewarded in heaven or punished in hell.
 Islam teaches final resurrection and Judgement Day, but there is no prospect of reincarnation of a human being into a different body or being.
 In contrast, the reincarnation (rebirth) doctrine, along with its theories of Saṃsāra and Karma, are central to Jain theological foundations, as evidenced by the extensive literature on it in the major sects of Jainism, and their ideas on these topics from the earliest times of the Jaina tradition.
 Reincarnation in contemporary Jainism traditions is the belief that the worldly life is characterized by continuous rebirths and suffering in various realms of existence, and that a spiritual and ethical life is a means to end suffering and rebirths.